NovySan/unl-digifab/projects/project1.md

 ## Deliverables

+1. Proposal:
-1. Written Proposal to Canvas (10/7)
+   - written proposal to Canvas (10/7)
-2. Materials to Canvas
+3. Submission:
    - 3D Models (.3dm)
-   - Documentation
+   - Documentation (photographs)
+   - Written Description (update your proposal once you are done with the project)
+4. Critique:
-3. Documentation and Object for Critique
+   - Documentation and Object for Critique, in slide deck.

 ## References
-Each of these is one approach to a "hybrid" object.
+Each of these ideas below is one approach to a "hybrid" object.

 - Online / Offline objects
   - Artie Vierkant's [Image Objects](http://artievierkant.com/imageobjects2011.php) (2011)